 \textbf{Contribution 1} \textit{We give a congruence-based description of minimal history-deterministic co-Büchi automata using congruence relations on pairs of finite words (these are congruences with respect to right concatenation of letters in the second component of the pairs).} }

 Until now, we have had only an algorithmic description of the minimal history-deterministic co-Büchi automata.
 The method involves taking a history-deterministic automaton and applying a minimization algorithm~\cite{Rad.Kup.Minimization2022}.
 This algorithm consists of a series of transformations, the most complex being safe determinization from \cite{Kup.Skr.Determinisation2015}.
 This step requires solving a game on two copies of the automaton, the winning region of the game determining which states and transitions should be retained.
-Although this algorithmic approach provides polynomial-time minimization, it does not offer a straightforward description of the minimal automaton.
-This is the essence of our first contribution.
+Although this algorithmic approach provides polynomial-time minimization, it does not provide a direct description of the minimal automaton just in terms of the language, because it needs some automaton for the language to start from.
+Such a direct description is the essence of our first contribution.

 Our second contribution uses the congruence-based description to develop a passive learning algorithm for history-deterministic co-Büchi automata.
 This is the first efficient learning algorithm for a class of $\w$-automata that does not become trivial when restricted to prefix-independent languages.
 Finite regular languages are determined by their right congruence.
 This is not the case for $\w$-languages; in particular, prefix-independent languages have only one right congruence class.
 We believe that developing an efficient learning algorithm for co-B\"uchi languages shows that we have gained a better understanding of the class and have made measurable progress in learning theory.